Postgraduate Research Projects at the Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction

 - the online bibliographical index, which will allow researchers to collaborate on a comprehensive collection of relevant publications and sources

-If you are interested in collaborating with the Sussex Centre, please contact us!
+If you are interested in collaborating with the Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction, please contact us!